So what is ashwagandha for anyway? Can it help relieve stress? Is it a nootropic?

 In fact, long term exposure to stress hormones like Cortisol can actually change the structure of your brain.

-The world today is running at a crazy pace, and it’s getting crazier every day.
+The pace the world runs at today is insane, and it’s getting crazier every day.

 It’s no wonder that over 40 million people in the United States suffer from anxiety disorders of one kind or another every year.